CITY PULSE: Water and Color

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Full Circle Gallery is hosting Anum Ashraf, Arif Ansari, Farooq Aftab, Muntehaa Azad and Sadia Arif’s art exhibition titled ‘Water and Color’ from April 30 to May 20.
+The Full Circle Gallery is hosting Anum Ashraf, Arif Ansari, Farooq Aftab, Muntehaa Azad and Sadia Arif’s art exhibition titled ‘Water and Color’ until May 20.
 Call 0303-2239038 for more information.

 Economy of Modern Sindh